What You'll Need To Satisfy Mandatory CCW Training

 Arkansas concealed carry training requirements: to obtain an Arkansas license, an applicant must take an approved course.
 The course must include "proficiency with use of a handgun on the firing range" so the course must therefore include a live-fire component.
 So long as the course is state-approved (the state maintains a list of approved courses and instructors) a certificate of training is all that's needed.

-Vermont concealed carry training requirements: Vermont has only ever had constitutional carry.
+Vermont concealed carry training requirements: CCW in Vermont has only ever been constitutional carry.
 No training is required, though private instruction is available.

 Idaho concealed carry training requirements: while Idaho is a constitutional carry state, both base licenses and enhanced licenses are available.
 The base course has very similar requirements to Arizona's license, but an enhanced license requires 8 hours of total training.
 This includes 4 hours of classroom instruction including safe handling, firearms and self-defense law (which must be taught by an attorney) and 4 hours of range instruction, including a live-fire portion.

 Each state's concealed carry training requirements are different, of course, but hopefully this gives you an idea of what will be required for you.